4Sighteducation/DASHBOARD-Vue/Vue Dashboard Integration - Handover Doc.md

 ✅ No more 500 errors for filter endpoints

 Not Working:
-❌ No actual VESPA scores displayed (showing 6.0 for all, which is incorrect) ❌ No Question Level Analysis data
+❌ No Question Level Analysis data
 ❌ No Comment Insights data
-❌ ERI calculation incorrect (should use outcome questions, not VESPA average) ❌ Bar chart showing raw JSON instead of visualization ❌ School switching error: "selectedEstablishment: undefined" ❌ Latest attempt to query vespa_scores failed due to missing psycopg2 module

 Critical Issue
 The app.py attempted to use psycopg2 for raw SQL queries but the module isn't installed on Heroku.